Baby Dee: The Durtro Years: 2000–2006

 In 2001, Baby Dee released her debut album, Little Window.
 The album was composed and produced by Dee and featured only her, singing and playing piano on seven songs, bookended by two accordion instrumentals.
-Though the album went largely unnoticed at the time of its release, the few reviews it did receive were often positive.
+Though the album went largely unnoticed at the time of its release, the few reviews it did receive were mostly positive.

 Dee released her second album, Love's Small Song, in 2002.
 This album was recorded in much the same fashion as the first, with Dee acting as the sole producer, composer, and performer.
 This time, though, the album contained more varied instrumentation with layered tracks of vocals, piano, accordion, and harp.
 Dee even set the entire album against a recording of birdsong.
 Still, while the album received a few very positive reviews, it also garnered little attention.

 In 2007, the out-of-print albums Little Window and Love's Small Song, along with Made for Love, a 2005 three-song EP, were re-released in a 2-CD compilation, The Robin's Tiny Throat.